zeon-studio/open-hr/readme.md

 ## 💻 Need Help To Setup Or Customization?

-If you need to setup application, app customization, or complete application development services from scratch you can [Hire Us](https://zeon.studio/estimate-project).
+If you need to set up the application, app customization, or complete application development services from scratch you can [Hire Us](https://zeon.studio/estimate-project).